 One illustrative breakthrough in this field is the incorporation of Vagus Nerve Stimulation (VNS) implants in psychiatric care.
 Designed to modulate neural pathways through electrical impulses, VNS devices have recently gained approval from the FDA for use in patients with treatment-resistant depression (TRD).
-This development suggests a promising breakthrough for those grappling with persistent depression, illuminating a potential route towards remission of symptoms through technological intervention (de la
+This development suggests a promising breakthrough for those grappling with persistent depression, illuminating a potential route toward remission of symptoms through technological intervention (de la.
+Rosa & Angulo, 2020).
+Functioning as an interface between the brain and body, VNS implants exemplify how technological innovation can extend its influence to soothe the turbulent realms of the mind.